Welcome to your complete taxi guide for Manchester Airport.

 Premium chauffeurs will monitor your flight details, ensuring that your taxi is on time even if your flight isn't.
 The service is designed with foreign business travellers in mind, helping nervous executives get to grips with the local area.

 Before departure, it is worth getting to know the parking restrictions in place at Manchester Airport.
-Drop-off and pick-up must be conducted within the short stay parking area, regardless of duration.
-A 30 minute stay at the terminals costs £3, increasing to £5.40 for an hour.
+Drop-off and pick-up must be conducted within the short-stay parking area, regardless of duration.

 One for the sports fans: The City is home to two of the biggest football teams in the UK; Manchester United and Manchester City.
 Head to Old Trafford for a Man United home game or catch Man City at Etihad Stadium, both less than 10 miles from the airport.
 Bear in mind however that match days can be extremely busy in comparison to regular tour days, so plan ahead and leave plenty of time to get there!